pasciaks/EventTrackerProject/README.md

 - using very complex queries with @Query annotations
 - implemented Paging and Sorting as well as very complex queries that were not necessarily required by this assignment.
   - localhost:8083/api/cities/distances?lat=41.8375&lng=-87.6866&howFar=5
+- Using AJAX (Async Javascript And XML) requests (implemented for POST requests)
+- Using fetch web api (implemented for GET requests)

 # API Routes / REST Endpoints